gcleaves/ip_denylist_lookup/readme.md

 # IP DENY LIST LOOKUP
 * Download IP lists from [firehol](https://iplists.firehol.org/)
-* Process them into unique non-overlapping ranges
+* Process them into unique non-overlapping ranges while maintaining the list name each IP belongs to
 * Upload ranges to Redis (Redis is required!)
 * Serve HTTP endpoint to query an IP address
 * Periodically refresh lists

 I wanted to be able to look up an IP address to know how risky it is.
 Firehol curates a list of suspicious IP addresses.
-The hard part is making the lookup fast.
+There are two difficulties: a) keeping track of which list the IP address belongs to and b) making the lookup fast.
 A traditional database is not apt because the need is to search `where $ip is between start_ip_range and end_ip_range` which can't be optimized with an DB index.
 Some lookups were taking 7s when attempting the above with MySql.

 Digging into the Internet suggested that breaking the IP ranges into non-overlapping unique ranges and using a skip list was the way to go.
-This is what I have attempted to do and lookups now take 8ms, max.
+This is what I have attempted to do (using Redis) and lookups now take 5ms, max.
 I think it works correctly.
 See bottom of page for more info on how this was accomplished.

-Question: would [iprange](https://github.com/firehol/iprange/wiki) have made my life easier?
-Doesn't look like it.

 ## Install
 * clone repo